 Is the site within or adjacent to the following policy or environmental designations: Green Belt Area of Outstanding Natural Beauty (AONB) National Park European nature site SSSI Impact Risk Zone Site of Importance for Nature Conservation Site of Geological Importance Flood Zones 2 or 3 Mitigation would be required High Weald AONB SSSI Impact Risk Zone Drinking Water Safeguard zone Turtle Dove Habitat National Forest Inventory Conifer Woodland Adjacent to Kelk Wood Ancient & Semi-Natural Woodland and Priority Habitat - Deciduous Woodland Ecological value?
 Could the site be home to protected species such as bats, great crested newts, badgers etc.?
 High potential value Site includes a number of mature trees which would most likely have ecology potential.
-Is the site low, medium or high sensitivity in terms of landscape?
+Landscape Is the site low, medium or high sensitivity in terms of landscape?
 Low sensitivity: site not visible or less visible, existing landscape is poor quality, existing features could be retained Medium sensitivity: Site has only moderate impact on landscape character (e.g. in built up area); High sensitivity: Development would significantly detract from the landscape and important features unlikely to be retained- mitigation not possible Low to medium sensitivity to development Landscape Area B12 - North of N. Trade Road, Kelkwood.
 Characterised by the wooded ridge on the north side of North Trade Road.
 The area has scattered ribbon development.
 Features include North Lodge and the old hospital.
 The area has scattered ribbon development.
 There are larger houses in bigger gardens than on south side of North Trade Road.
 More recently some tight infill estates have been built in cul-de-sacs.
 Moderate capacity to accommodate change.
 Some capacity as infill.
 This needs to be of a high quality and in character with the existing development.
 The countryside becomes more remote away from the road.
 Moderate scope to mitigate.
 Some scope to enhance and strengthen the existing wooded and garden character.

 There are limited views from this site into the surrounding area.
-Agricultural Land Loss of high quality agricultural land (Grades 1,2 or 3a) No Contains poor quality (Grade 4) Land.
+Agricultural Land Loss of high quality agricultural land (Grades 1,2 or 3a) Νο Contains poor quality (Grade 4) Land.

-Question Assessment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets?
-Conservation area Scheduled monument Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building Limited impact which may require some mitigation Adjacent to Battle Hospital (Grade II Listed), however this Listed Building is screened from the site because of the new development.

-Is the site, in general terms, close/accessible to local amenities such as (but not limited to): Town centre/local centre/shop Employment location Public transport School(s) Open space/recreation/ leisure facilities Health facilities Cycle route(s) Moderately Located Observations and comments The site is approximately 1.96km away from the high street however There is a bus stop within 182m and therefore public transport to the station and town centre.
-Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from services.
+Question Asses sment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets? • Conservation area • Scheduled monument • Registered Park and Garden • Registered Battlefield • Listed building • Known archaeology • Locally listed building Limited impact which may require some mitigation Adjacent to Battle Hospital (Grade II Listed), however this Listed Building is screened from the site because of the new development.
+Community facilities and services Is the site, in general terms, close/access local amenities such as (but not limited a Town centre/local centre/shop Employment location Public transport School(s) Open space/recreation/ leisure facilities Health facilities Cycle route(s) Where a site is poorly located if > 800m. to): Moderately Located Observations and comments The site is approximately 1.96km away from the high street however There is a bus stop within 182m and therefore public transport to the station and town centre.
+Where a site is poorly located if > 800m, Moderately located if 400m to 800m, and favourable located if < 400m from service ł